MichalPokojny/CI_project_4_travel_blog/README.md

 ## Technologies Used

-- HTML 5 - Main structure of the website.
+  -  HTML 5: Provides the main structure of the website.
-- CSS 3 - Styling of the website.
+  -  CSS 3: Used for styling the website.
-- Bootstrap - General styling and responsivness
+  -  Bootstrap: Used for general styling and responsiveness of the website.
-- Python - Website backend development.
+  -  Python: Used for the website's backend development.
-- Javascript - Website script used for sending emails.
+  -  JavaScript: Used for website scripts, including sending emails.
-- EmailJS - Email sending API from the contact form.
+  -  EmailJS: Used for email sending API from the contact form.
-- Django - Web Framework.
+  -  Django: Used as the web framework.
-- Cloudinary - Storing the static files.
+  -  Cloudinary: Used for storing the website's static files.
-- ElephantSQL - Database used for this project.
+  -  ElephantSQL: Used as the database for this project.
-- Heroku - Hosting the website.
+  -  Heroku: Used for hosting the website.
-- GitHub - Stores the repository.
+  -  GitHub: Used to store the repository.
-- GitPod - Workspace of the project.
+  -  GitPod: Used as the workspace for the project.
-- Balsamiq - Wireframe planning.
+  -  Balsamiq: Used for wireframe planning.
-- Font Awesome - Icons for the website.
+  -  Font Awesome: Used for icons on the website.
-- Google Fonts - Fonts used for the website.
+  -  Google Fonts: Used for fonts on the website.
-- LucidChart - Creating the database diagram.
+  -  LucidChart: Used for creating the database diagram.
-- Favicon.ico  - Generating the website favicon.
+  -  Favicon.ico: Used for generating the website favicon.
-- Coolors - Colour palette of the project.
+  -  Coolors: Used for selecting the color palette of the project.
-- LogoAi - Creating the website logo.
+  -  LogoAi: Used for creating the website logo.
-- Grammarly - Grammar check of all the text in the website and readme file.
+  -  Grammarly: Used for grammar checking all the text on the website and in the readme file.
-- Google Chrome - Main testing of the website on all devices.
+  -  Google Chrome: Used for main testing of the website on all devices.
-- Google Chrome Lighthouse - Testing the performance of each page.
+  -  Google Chrome Lighthouse: Used for testing the performance of each page.
-- W3C HTML Validator - Validating HTML code.
+  -  W3C HTML Validator: Used for validating the HTML code.
-- Jigsaw CSS Validator - Validating CSS code.
+  -  Jigsaw CSS Validator: Used for validating the CSS code.
-- Ci Python Linter - Validating Python code.
+  -  Ci Python Linter: Used for validating the Python code.
-- JS Hint - Validating Javascript code.
+  -  JSHint: Used for validating the JavaScript code.
-- Pxhere - Ilustrative images for website.
+  -  Pxhere: Used for illustrative images on the website.
+  -  Microsoft Word: Used for testing documentation.

 ### Python packages